Back To Top

 Reviewed by: Jess Beech

-Revamp may not be a household name like some of the other brands featured in this guide, but trust me, the Progloss Wide Ultra X Shine Ceramic Hair Straightener is a perfect match for long and thick hair.
-The plates are extra long – more than a quarter longer than the average styler – meaning you can straighten hair quickly and efficiently.
+Revamp might not be as recognisable a name as some other brands featured here are (such as ghd, Revlon and Dyson), but trust me, the Progloss Wide Ultra X Shine Ceramic Hair Straightener is a perfect match for long and thick hair.
+The plates are extra long – more than a quarter longer than the average styler – meaning you can straighten thick hair quickly and efficiently.

-A good temperature range is always a plus and this has the broadest range in our guide, from 80ºC right up to 235ºC.
+A decent temperature range is always a plus and this has the broadest range in our guide, from 80ºC right up to 235ºC.
 I’m not convinced anybody with thick hair would see much of a difference styling at 80ºC, to be honest, but if your hair is very fragile from bleaching (perhaps you overdid it with a home highlights kit), it's could be useful.
 Speaking of damage, this tool incorporates ionic technology, whereby positive ions that form when hair is overheated, coloured or over-processed are neutralised and replaced with negative ones to reseal the cuticle.
-These negative ions give hair a shiny and silky texture – and the plates are infused with hair-loving keratin, argan oil and coconut oil.
+These negative ions give hair a shiny and silky texture, plus the plates are infused with hair-loving keratin, plus argan and coconut oils.

-I personally found these longer plates took some getting used to, but once I mastered the technique they definitely reduced the overall styling time.
-My only other criticism would be that even the 170ºC setting left my hair feeling very hot, which made me distrust the temperature settings somewhat.
+For me, the longer plates took some getting used to, but once I'd mastered the technique this design definitely reduced my overall styling time.
+My only other criticism of this Revamp model would be that even the 170ºC setting left my hair feeling very hot, which made me a bit suspicious of the accuracy of the temperature settings.

 Specifications